 ACC Taipei was established in 1995.
 In the same year, ACC Taiwan Foundation (ACCTF) was officially registered in Taiwan as the Asian Cultural Council's partner in developing an international exchange program for Taiwanese artists, scholars, and cultural organization for research or creative work in the United States and throughout Asia.
-To date, ACCTF has supported more than 300 exchanges of grantees from Taiwan, including Lin Huai-Min, Liu Kuo-Sung, Nieh Hua-Ling, Yang Mu, Sheu Fang-Yi, and Fu Shen.
+To date, ACCTF has supported close to 300 exchanges of grantees from Taiwan, including Lin Huai-Min, Liu Kuo-Sung, Nieh Hua-Ling, Yang Mu, Sheu Fang-Yi, and Fu Shen.

 In 1963, John D. Rockefeller 3rd established the Asian Cultural Program of the JDR 3rd Fund to promote cultural exchange between Asia and the United States through grants to individuals and organizations in the arts.
 During the initial years of the JDR 3rd Fund, more than 30 Taiwanese artists and scholars received grants.
 Most were researchers and curators from Taipei's National Palace Museum or pioneers of Taiwan's growing art scene.